Seeing Perfection

 It behoves us to ask, is this the ultimate reality of the event in question?
 Or could another position be considered?

 Could it be possible we were equally complicit in forging the incident?
 Perhaps, deep reflection might cause us to accept we invited this event into the realm of our experience.
-Moreover, we co-created the event?
+Moreover, can we at least agree that we co-created the event?
 Divine energy dancing with its partner in the absence of judgment.

 Speaking to this conundrum of apparent causal choice in contrast to divine fate I believe choice, like so many other aspects of physical reality, exists in two dimensions.
 The great Don Juan Matus coined these two planes as separate realities.
 The esoteric reality, which he called the 'nagual', represents what I consider the DivineSelf expression.
 Conversely, reality as defined by the filter of EgoSelf, which Don Juan Matus described as the 'tonal' expression, represents the lie we convince ourselves is truth.